nkratzke/dartmotion/README.md

 # Dart in motion

 A simple demonstration how to use device orientation events to implement the Shadow Hunter game.
 It demonstrates how to use

-- absolute/fixed positioning of Html elements
+- absolute/fixed positioning of Html elements,
+- only DOM-tree manipulations,
 - and device orientation events

-to realize a demo application.
+to realize an interactive Html based and single page demo application.
 The main interaction method makes use of the device orientation of a mobile device.

 The [game](http://www.nkode.io/assets/webtech/demos/motion)